 Commission from Arte Magico Andino Joyeria of Cusco Peru

 This large bull is a silver version of a Peruvian ‘Torito de Pucara’.
 He was crafted for me by

 virtually every artisan in the shop of this silversmithing company while my wife and I spent 3 days

-visiting Machu Pichu and the area around Cusco.
-It also appears in the Peru section of the Places
+visiting Machu Pichu and the area around Cusco in March 2008.
+This magnificent bull also appears in the Peru section of the Places

 page along with more of an explanation of the Toritos.
 This shop had all different kinds of lovely

 silver jewelry and figures, but they had never before made a Torito de Pucara.
 They probably thought

 I was a bit strange for asking them to make one, but nevertheless willingly complied (at US

 $5/gram), went out and purchased a couple ceramic ones for a model, and this is the result.